abrosen/classroom/README.md

 Classes are organized by grokable folder name, but not by course number, as those change from school to school.

+## itp
+This fold contain material I used for introduction to computer science in Python

 ## intro
-This folder contains everything for introduction to computer science.
+This folder contains everything for introduction to computer science in Java.

 ## dstruct
 This is my data structures course